Immediate Opening for a Project Coordinator

-Project Coordinator sought for Nazareth Farm, a Catholic volunteer community serving those in rural West Virginia by providing home repair service experiences to high school and college volunteers.
+Home Repair Project Coordinator sought for Nazareth Farm, a Catholic volunteer community serving those in rural West Virginia by providing home repair and leading volunteers in the service work.
+See job description below listing.

 The ideal candidate:

-- has experience in construction – especially roofing, interior repair, ramps;
+- has experience and ideally licensing in construction – especially roofing, interior repair, ramps;

 - has experience and a desire to work with high school and college students;

-- has experience and willingness to learn and train staff and volunteers on home repair skills;
+- has experience and willingness to train staff and volunteers on home repair skills;

 - has an openness to prayer, simplicity, and living in community.

 Room, board, salary, and benefits provided.
-Applications accepted until position is filled.
+Living off-site is an option.
+Applications will be accepted until position is filled.

 Under the general direction and in collaboration with the Director, the Project Coordinator is responsible for staff development and worksite coordination.